The 7 Best National Down Payment Assistance Programs for Buyers

 - HUD has a great list of local homebuying programs

-It’s worth mentioning that besides down payment assistance programs, there are plenty of low or no down payment loan programs available for buyers who don’t have a ton of savings.
+It’s worth mentioning that aside from down payment assistance programs, there are plenty of low- or no-down payment loan programs available for buyers who don’t have a ton of savings.

 Conventional loans